Mastercard/available-merchant-offers-reference-app/README.md

 #### Some insights while using the service
  - Could not run this service on Sandbox as the service is not configured properly in Sandbox.
 Works from STAGE though, however STAGE is not stable all the time

- - It returns a null pointer exception where no offers are found, should return a more meaningful error code or message Or even an empty list
+ - It returns a null pointer exception where no offers are found

+ - Does not follow proper MC Error handling standards

  - Offers API has Category Code as optional but it looks to be a mandatory